wdl339/chfs/docs/lab1/lab1.md

 - You can write the code outside the container, but you must compile your code and execute the test scripts inside this container.

+- You can type the `exit` command or press `Ctrl+D` inside the container to stop the container, then you will return host shell.
+Please don't forget to start container next time.

+- You can use vscode and install the `Dev Containers` extension to develop in the docker container conveniently.

 ### Implementation

 We break down this lab into three parts according to the three layers of the filesystem you will implement.
 For each part, you have to implement some functions.
 While We have written most of the codes, we have left some parts incomplete and marked them with an `UNIMPLEMENTED()`.
 What you have to do is to delete the `UNIMPLEMENTED()` tag and fill in your implementation.